 Fulbright US Student Program (FUSP)

 For recent B.S./B.A. graduates, master’s and doctoral candidates, and young professionals and artists.
 Provides grants for individually designed study/research projects or for English Teaching Assistant Programs.
 Applications are typically due in September.
-More information can be found on the International Fellowship Office’s website.
+More information can be found on the Institute for Regional and International Studies website.

 Fulbright-Hays Doctoral Dissertation Research Abroad

 To support doctoral students conducting research in other countries, in modern foreign languages and area studies for periods of six to 12 months.
-The application is typically due in May.
+The application is typically due in the spring.
 More information can be found on the Institute for Regional and International Studies website.